GPCRmd/gpcrmd-docs/source/workbench.rst

 Interaction network (Flare plots)
 =================================

-Flare Plots are a tool for the study and representation of intra-protein interactions developed at the Stanford University by Dr. Fonseca and Dr Venkatakishnan.
+Flare Plots are a tool for the study and representation of intra-protein interactions developed at Stanford University by Dr. Fonseca and Dr. Venkatakishnan.
 This approach makes it possible to obtain a highly visual depiction of complex data, such as the set of interactions formed between protein residues throughout MD simulations, in the form of circular interactive networks named Flare plots.
 Residue-residue interactions are represented as lines connecting residue pairs.
-Hover or click a residue to highligh the lines representing the interactions in which it participates.
+Hover or click a residue to highlight the lines representing the interactions in which it participates.

 There are several options available

-* **Interacion type:** Select the type of interaciton to display on the plot.
+* **Interaction type:** Select the type of interaction to display on the plot.
     * **Hydrogen bonds**:
         * | **Wernet Nilsson criteria (MDTraj):** Any combination of donor atoms (NH or OH) and acceptor atoms (N or O) that holds the condition:
           | \|AD| < 3.3 Å − 0.00044 * ∠HDA * ∠HDA